 Reno Tahoe’s vibrant arts scene has something for art aficionados as well as those interested in the quirky and memorable.
 The Nevada Museum of Art is Nevada’s only accredited art museum and features permanent exhibits as well as rotating exhibits from world-renowned artists.
 When traveling solo, you can spend as much time as you’d like strolling the airy hallways and taking in the artwork.

 In Reno, art isn’t always contained within a building.
 In fact, you’re likely to stumble upon a mural or sculpture no matter what part of town you’re in.
 City Plaza, next to the Truckee River, is home to the iconic BELIEVE sign and the Space Whale, both of which originally appeared on the playa during Burning Man.
 Wander the side streets in Midtown and downtown, and keep your eyes peeled for colorful, larger-than-life murals created by local and international artists.
-Near the Sands Regency Casino Hotel, the Neon Line is coming to life and currently features a collection of unique sculptures from Burning Man.
+Near the Sands Regency Casino Hotel, Reno’s Neon Line is coming to life and currently features a collection of unique sculptures from Burning Man.

 If you’re traveling solo without a car, there are still plenty of ways to get around the Reno Tahoe area.
 Public transportation in Reno Tahoe includes several shuttles, rental cars, bus routes and of course Uber and Lyft services.